 WHAT IS HOCUS FOCUS™?

-Hocus Focus™ is a creative instructional tool to support the learning of students with varying degrees of educational challenges and abilities including autistic, cognitively delayed, emotionally disturbed and learning disabled students.
-The activities are motivational, promote positive self-expression and reinforce so many key skills needed for student success.
+Hocus Focus™ is a creative instructional tool to support the learning of all students, including those with varying degrees of educational challenges and abilities (autistic, cognitively delayed, emotionally disturbed and learning disabled students).
+The activities are motivational, promote positive self-expression and reinforce many key skills needed for student success.

 WHY MAGIC TRICKS?